qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-optimal-control.md

 ## Introduction

-In this example we want to implement a Hadamard gate on a single qubit.
+In this example we want to implement the Hadamard gate on a single qubit.
 In general, a qubit might be subject to decoherence which can be captured using the Lindblad formalism with the jump operator $\sigma_{-}$.

 For simplicity, we consider a control Hamiltonian parametrized by $\sigma_x$, $\sigma_y$ and $\sigma_z$: